Skip to content

 Benefits on sleep

 A survey by the French Federation of Wellness Massage in 2023 reports that 70 per cent of people practicing weekly Californian massage declare improved sleep quality.
-Falling asleep is faster and night wake-ups decrease.
+Falling asleep gets faster and night wake-ups decrease.
+Same effect on chronic insomnia for 58 per cent of the sample, after a six-session cycle.

 How a typical session unfolds